hungryrobot1/MCP-PIF/README.md

-# MCP-PIF-CLJS: A Self-Modifying MCP Server
+# MCP-PIF-CLJS: A Self-Modifying MCP Server with Formal Reasoning

-A Model Context Protocol (MCP) server written in ClojureScript that explores homoiconicity, introspection, and metaprogramming to enable runtime tool creation and safe self-modification capabilities.
-It allows models like Claude to create and execute new tools during runtime without restarting the server.
-For example, tools for arithmetic can perform actual calculations, not LLM approximations based on pattern matching.
+A Model Context Protocol (MCP) server written in ClojureScript that explores homoiconicity, formal reasoning, and metaprogramming to enable runtime tool creation and safe self-modification capabilities.
+It allows models like Claude to create and execute new tools during runtime, evaluate lambda calculus expressions, perform type inference, and prove logical theorems—all without restarting the server.

-It leverages Clojure's code-as-data philosophy known as homoiconicity, is designed to block dangerous operations, and all modifications are journaled and auditable.
+This project combines Clojure's code-as-data philosophy with formal methods, providing a unique platform for exploring self-verifying code, type-driven development, and automated reasoning within an AI-assisted environment.

 ## 🚀 Quick Start